sergio11/fitflextv_android/README.md

 ## App Screenshots

-Here are some screenshots from our app to give you a glimpse of its design and functionality.
+Here are some screenshots from **FitFlexTV**, showcasing the different features I explored during the development process.
+This app is a personal project aimed at learning more about Android TV development with Jetpack Compose.

 ### Onboarding

-Here we have the Onboarding screens 📱, if the user doesn't have an active session, they will be redirected to the landing page 🏞️, where they can view the application presentation 📝 and navigate to the login 🔒 or create a new account screens if they don't have one. 🆕
+The Onboarding screens are the first thing users see when they open the app.
+If there’s no active session, users are directed to the landing page, where they can view an introduction to the app and choose to log in or create a new account.

 <p align="center">
   <img src="doc/picture_28.png" />